CCaredda/White-Monte-Carlo/WMC_simulations/doc_src/README.md

 - Activated large blood vessels
 - Activated capillaries

-The results of this segmentation step are written in the folder "images".
+The results of this segmentation step are written in the folder "images/Patientx".
+A folder Patientx needs to created prior to the execution of the python script.
+It must contains:
+- the input image "initial_img.png"
+- the mask of the surgical window "mask.png"
+- if you want to model activated areas, a mask need to be created.
+For this copy the input image "initial_img.png" into "mask_activity.png" and color the activated area in red.

+Some variables in the script need to be changed (data path and other variables)

 \subsection sec_simu 2) Simulations